networkteam/Networkteam.Neos.Vite/README.md

 ## Multi-site

-Configure individual Vite configurations for each site by adding a `vite.config.mjs` file in each site package.
+Configure individual Vite configurations for each site by adding a Vite setup with a corresponding `vite.config.mjs` file in _each_ site package.
-Make sure to run each server on a different port.
+Make sure to run each server on a different port by configuring the `server.port` option in the Vite configuration.

 Add Settings for each site in your `Settings.yaml`: